Chicago Booth

 2. Traditionally, Booth application questions require creativity in the response.
 I believe that they seek a mind balanced between structure and evidence-based, and free-thinking ability to put ideas together in new ways.

-3. Booth seeks self-directed MBA students.
+3. Booth seeks independent, self-directed MBA students.
 (See below.)

 When writing this essay, please keep in mind that Booth is an MBA program in which there are no cohorts and the curriculum is very, very flexible - so you have to be comfortable with making your own way.
 That is why they ask this question.
 Tell them about the basis on which you make your decisions.

 Steve chose to come to the US from Cameroon to go to college.
 He was very committed to getting the best education he could, because he had seen his father fail without a degree.
 His value for education, and wanting to be the model for his younger brother, was why he went to the US.
 Things did not go well for him at first.
-He ended up living in a tiny apartment in Houston, and going to community college, and walking everyday to a job at Walmart.
-On his own, he sought out a professor for help in transferring to the University of Texas in Austin, which is where he really got his start in life.
+He ended up living in a tiny apartment in big city, going to community college, and walking everyday to a job at Walmart.
+On his own, he sought out a professor for help in transferring to a larger full-time university, which is where he really got his start in life.

-Later on, while working at Ernst & Young, Steve traveled back to Cameroon and happened to hear a philanthropist talking about his organization.
+Later on, while working at a consulting firm, Steve traveled back to Cameroon and happened to hear a philanthropist talking about his organization.
 He sought out the philanthropist later.
-Steve got very involved in the charity, so much so that he was managing education-related projects in Cameroon for the charity, while still working many hours for E&Y.
+Steve got very involved in the charity, so much so that he was managing education-related projects in Cameroon for the charity, while still working many hours for the consulting firm.

 The essay that Steve wrote described his decisions, his motivations (his reason why he made certain decisions), his goals, the actions that he took, the help that he received from others, and how he demonstrated leadership.

 Also, please note how self-driven Steve was.
-He didn't wait for someone to come up to him and say, "Let me tell you how to get into UT."
+He didn't wait for someone to come up to him and say, "Let me tell you how to get into a university."
 He went out and found that person himself, and then followed through.
 That is what Booth is seeking.

 Optional Essay